Eschatologue/CM_wiki/docs/equipment/tools/index.md

 ## Tool Proficiency

 If you have proficiency with a tool, add your Proficiency Bonus to any ability check you make that uses the tool.
-If you have proficiency in a skill that’s used with that check, you have Advantage on the check too.
+If you have proficiency in a skill that's used with that check, you have Advantage on the check too.

 Your features might give you proficiency with a tool.
 A monster has proficiency with any tool in its stat block.